Anxiety Disorders: Generalized Anxiety Disorder, PTSD, Panic Disorder & Phobias

 Assessment should begin with a medical evaluation to rule out physiological causes of excessive anxiety such as thyroid or other metabolic or medical conditions.

-Left untreated anxiety disorders can become worse with time and can wear down coping skills, resulting in a secondary major depressive disorder, psychosomatic symptoms, and even increased suicide risk.
+Left untreated anxiety disorders can become worse with time and can wear down coping skills, resulting in a secondary major depressive disorder, sleep difficulties, psychosomatic symptoms, and even increased suicide risk.

 Maladaptive attempts to self-medicate can result in alcohol or substance abuse and dependence disorders, which usually make anxiety symptoms worse.